 Dr. Vivian Tanaka tells about what pediatric anesthesiologists do for their patients & how they are specifically trained to provide anesthesia for children.

-Dr. Cashin is an anesthesiologist who provides care for kids and teens undergoing anesthesia at CHOC Children's in Orange.
+Dr. Soleta is an anesthesiologist who provides care for kids and teens undergoing anesthesia at CHOC Hospital in Orange.

-Dr. Nikita Patel is a board certified anesthesiologist who treats infants, kids and teens undergoing anesthesia at CHOC Children's
+Dr. Jeffrey Cashin is a board certified anesthesiologist who treats infants, kids and teens undergoing anesthesia at CHOC Hospital in Orange.

-Dr. Soleta is an anesthesiologist who provides care for kids and teens undergoing anesthesia at CHOC Children's in Orange.
+Dr. Nikita Patel is a board certified anesthesiologist who treats infants, kids and teens undergoing anesthesia at CHOC Hospital in Orange.

 Dr. David Gibbs addresses questions about anesthesia, and why a pediatric surgeon and hospital can make a difference.

-Cathy De Guzman is a nurse practitioner who specializes in pediatric anesthesiology for kids at CHOC Children's in Orange County.
+Cathy De Guzman is a nurse practitioner who specializes in pediatric anesthesiology for kids at CHOC Hospital in Orange, CA.

 A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube that is surgically placed through the abdomen into the stomach.
 (G-tube).

-Patients must arrive at CHOC Children’s two hours before surgery is scheduled to begin.
+Patients must arrive at CHOC two hours before surgery is scheduled to begin.